PX4/PX4-Avoidance/docker/README.md

 * `mavros-avoidance` is based on `mavros` and obviously runs mavros.
 * `avoidance-node` runs the actual avoidance system, composed of different nodes (including the octomap one).

-You will find [here](global_planner/global-planner-dev) instructions on how to run the global_planner containers in dev mode.
+You will find [here](avoidance_global_planner/global-planner-dev) instructions on how to run the avoidance_global_planner containers in dev mode.